-Sophomore level individual or team project under Electrical Engineering or Computer Engineering faculty direction and guidance.
+Sophomore-level individual or team project under Electrical Engineering or Computer Engineering faculty direction and guidance.
 The project provides design experience and develops practical skills.

-Prerequisites: EE 211 with a grade of C or better.
+Prerequisites: EE 211 with a grade of C or better or instructor consent.

 English (ENG)